Plots#

 ValueError – If the

-is not in the same frame as this one.
-This is different from the behavior of theseparation()
+tocoordis not in the same frame as this one.
+This is different from the behavior of theseparation()/separation_3d()methods because the offset components depend critically on the specific choice of frame.

 Notes